bokand/bokand.github.io/web_viewports_explainer.md

 in an esthetic and rational sense but it is more compatible with the desktop web than the "all visual" model.
 However, it still has shortcomings.
 Chrome initially used this model and has had a long tail of [reported bugs](crbug.com/489206).
-A common pattern on the web to display one Element relative to another is to take `getBoundingClientRect` of the first element, add `(window.scrollX, window.scrollY)` to it and set that as the absolute position of the second element. e.g. this is how many popup menus are
+A common pattern on the web to display one element relative to another is to take `getBoundingClientRect` of the first element, add `(window.scrollX, window.scrollY)` to it and set that as the absolute position of the second element. e.g. this is how many popup menus are